AUTOMATIC1111/stable-diffusion-webui/Troubleshooting.md

 # NameError: name 'xformers' is not defined
 If you use Windows, this means your Python is too old.
+Use 3.10

-Use 3.10 If Linux, you'll have to build xformers yourself or just avoid it.
+If Linux, you'll have to build xformers yourself or just avoid using xformers.